 Finding things to do to fill your days is easy.
 The ranch offers horseback rides to locations like Boiling Springs Lake, which is the largest acid lake in the US.
 If you prefer to keep your feet on the ground, there are plenty of hiking trails the whole family can enjoy.
-After a long, adventure-filled day, your family will rejoice at the opportunity to soak in the hot-spring-fed pool and relax under the starts.

 9. Experience Living on a Dude Ranch in Emigrant, Montana

 Mountain Sky Ranch is a dream opportunity for families looking to turn off electronics and tune into nature.
 Set on 17,000 acres of wilderness, the property is located in Paradise Valley and runs all the way to Gallatin National Forest.
 There are a variety of lodging options for families to choose from including restored cabins built in the '20s, small lodges with stone fireplaces, and options with picturesque views set to the soundtrack of a nearby babbling creek.